calvan-liang/calvan-liang.github.io/projects/helpinghands.md

 ## The Helping Hands Application

+The Helping Hands Application is very straightforward and exactly what it is intended to be.
+An entire list of services is contained in a database.
+The search filters through all the servises until only the related services that the user is interested in are left.
+Hypothetically, users can download this application on their phone and search up information or assistance they need within a minute.

 #### Landing

 Opening the Helping Hands Application, this is the initial screen that the users see